frabert/ogler/README.md

 ### Using vcpkg

 Vcpkg is the only officially supported way of compiling ogler.
+Additional care should be taken with glslang (one of the dependencies of ogler): the last version is not supported, so we will need to restore an older one (12.2.0).

 Due to the aforementioned issue with Sciter, ogler needs a custom triplet file to compile correctly.
 Afterwards, vcpkg should be able to take care of all the remaining dependencies automatically:

+    git -C $PATH_TO_VCPKG restore --source c140c9516248e6d1b004b78b0446e174b1e5387e -- ports/glslang
     git clone https://github.com/frabert/ogler
     cp ogler/cmake/x64-windows-dynamic-sciter.cmake $PATH_TO_VCPKG/triplets/community
     cmake --toolchain $PATH_TO_VCPKG/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-dynamic-sciter -S ogler -B build-ogler